Generic Name: sumatriptan succinate

 Animal Toxicology and/or Pharmacology

-Corneal Opacities: Dogs receiving oral sumatriptan developed corneal opacities and defects in the corneal epithelium.
-Corneal opacities were seen at the lowest dosage tested, 2 mg/kg/day, and were present after 1 month of treatment.
+Dogs receiving oral sumatriptan developed corneal opacities and defects in the corneal epithelium.
+Corneal opacities were seen at the lowest dose tested, 2 mg/kg/day, and were present after 1 month of treatment.
 Defects in the corneal epithelium were noted in a 60-week study.
-Earlier examinations for these toxicities were not conducted and no-effect doses were not established; however, the relative exposure at the lowest dose tested was approximately 5 times the human exposure after a 100 mg oral dose or 3 times the human exposure after a 6 mg subcutaneous dose.
+Earlier examinations for these toxicities were not conducted and no-effect doses were not established; however, the relative plasma exposure at the lowest dose tested was approximately 3 times the human exposure after a 6 mg subcutaneous dose.

-In 2 randomized, placebo-controlled clinical trials of Sumatriptan Injection 6 mg in 1,104 subjects with moderate or severe migraine pain (Studies 2 and 3), the onset of relief was less than 10 minutes.
-Headache relief, as defined by a reduction in pain from severe or moderately severe to mild or no headache, was achieved in 70% of the subjects within 1 hour of a single 6 mg subcutaneous dose of Sumatriptan Injection.
-Approximately 82% and 65% of subjects treated with sumatriptan succinate 6 mg had headache relief and were pain free within 2 hours, respectively.
+In 2 randomized, placebo-controlled clinical trials of Sumatriptan Injection 6 mg in 1,104 patients with moderate or severe migraine pain (Studies 2 and 3), the onset of relief was less than 10 minutes.
+Headache relief, as defined by a reduction in pain from severe or moderately severe to mild or no headache, was achieved in 70% of the patients within 1 hour of a single 6 mg subcutaneous dose of Sumatriptan Injection.
+Approximately 82% and 65% of patients treated with Sumatriptan Injection 6 mg had headache relief and were pain free within 2 hours, respectively.

 Table 3 shows the 1- and 2-hour efficacy results for Sumatriptan Injection 6 mg in Studies 2 and 3.